adamosimpson21/wepollclient/README.md

 Redux State management,
 API integration,
 Database Management,
+Poll Sorting options,
+Poll Searching options,
 and many more to come

 ## Support

 All Support and technical questions should be directed to BandsWithLegends (@BandsWithLegend on twitter).
-Other ways to contact BandsWithLegends can be found at [BandsWithLegends.com] or through the email adamosimpson21@gmail.com
+Other ways to contact BandsWithLegends can be found at [https://www.BandsWithLegends.com] or through the email adamosimpson21@gmail.com
 All business related inquiries should be directed to [https://www.dinnostudio.com/investment]

 ## RoadMap